ethangriffith2004/hide-and-peek-simulator/README.md

 <details>
   <summary>Spoiler warning!</summary>

   After running at least 10,000 trials for each strategy, the simulation begins to reliably reveal that **Strategy B** (deliberately choosing the joke spot) increases the hiders' chances of winning by approximately **13.5%**!
-This gives support to the online claim.
+This supports the claims I saw online.

 </details>